sjursaevik/museumvocab-reconcile/README.md

 * An exact `nb`/`nn` label match (in an accepted facet) → **auto-accept**.
 * An exact match on the term's existing, human-catalogued English → auto-accept.
-* A strong score with a clear gap to the runner-up → auto-accept.
+* A strong score with a clear gap to the runner-up → auto-accept. (can be turned off)
 * Anything weaker, ambiguous, out-of-facet, or surfaced only via machine- translated English → **sent to a human for review**.